lion-packages/bundle/README.md

 Route::get('/', [HomeController::class, 'index']);
 ```

-You can create middleware from command line `php lion new:controller controller_name`.
+You can create middleware from command line `php lion new:middleware middleware_name`.
 More information about the use of Middleware in [Lion-Route](https://github.com/Sleon4/Lion-Route)

 ```php
 namespace App\Http\Middleware\JWT;